-Understanding the Anti-lock Braking System (ABS)
+What is the Anti-lock Braking System (ABS)?

 • Hydraulic control unit: This component receives commands from the ABS control module and adjusts the brake pressure accordingly.